xwmx/nb/README.md

 nb edit example:123
 ```

-A notebook selector can also be combined with a subcommand name to
+A notebook selector can be combined with a subcommand name to
 run the command within the notebook:

 ```bash